27 Best Practices for an Ecommerce Website

 Whether you are building a new Website or trying to optimize an existing site, it’s vital to enhance your site the right way to maximize conversions, generate more leads, and increase overall revenue.
 Below you will find 27 best practices for ecommerce success.

-As an Internet marketing company, We often see businesses try to do too much with their Website.
+As a digital marketing company, We often see businesses try to do too much with their Website.
 The highest converting Websites are those that are simplified.
 When you look at the home page for Apple, you will notice there is a clear headline and call to action (CTA).
 These are the two most important things that drive conversion.

 If there is too much clutter, your prospects will miss your call to action, which is why it’s so important to keep the top of your Website as simple as possible.